iai-group/arXivDigest/README.md

 According to [arXiv's release schedule](https://arxiv.org/help/submit#availability), new articles are released Monday to Friday 00:00 UTC.

 The ArXivDigest Project accepts recommendations between 00:30 UTC and 03:00 UTC Monday til Friday.

+### Contributors

+- Concept and architecture design: [Krisztian Balog](http://krisztianbalog.com)
+- The current implementation was done by Øyvind Jekteberg and Kristian Gingstad as part of their BSc thesis project